NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 In an `if` statement, the conditional must be a Boolean expression—this means that code such as `if score { ... }` is an error, not an implicit comparison to zero.

 You can use `if` and `let` together to work with values that might be missing.
 These values are represented as optionals.
-An optional value either contains a value or contains `nil` to indicate that the value is missing.
+An optional value either contains a value or contains `nil` to indicate that a value is missing.
 Write a question mark (`?`) after the type of a value to mark the value as optional.

   1. `var optionalString: String? = "Hello"`
-  2. `optionalString == nil`
+  2. `println(optionalString == nil)`
   3. ` `
   4. `var optionalName: String? = "John Appleseed"`
   5. `var greeting = "Hello!"`